Iraq War soldier Alwyn Cashe’s long-awaited Medal of Honor delayed in Senate amid Supreme Court fight

 If the Senate approves the legislation, Esper has said he will approve the package and send it to Trump.

-Two Democrats said that the Cashe case also has been complicated by Trump’s threats to veto the defense spending bill due to language in it that would change the names of U.S. military installations that recognize Confederate military officers.
+Two Democrats said that the Cashe case has been complicated by Trump’s threats to veto the defense spending bill because of language in it that would change the names of U.S. military installations that recognize Confederate military officers.
 The bill has a provision that would eliminate the need for legislation to waive the five-year statute of limitation on a valor medal in favor of allowing a service secretary to authorize it after a 60-day congressional review.

-Cashe, of Oviedo, Fla., was initially awarded the Silver Star, the nation’s third-highest award, for his actions in Iraq.
+Cashe, of Oviedo, Fla., was initially awarded the Silver Star, the nation’s third-highest award for valor, for his actions in Iraq.
 His battalion commander at the time, now-Lt.
 Gen. Gary Brito, has said that he did not initially realize the full extent of Cashe’s actions.

 According to his Silver Star citation, Cashe was in a Bradley Fighting Vehicle that rolled over an improvised explosive device in Samarra, Iraq.
 He was slightly injured and drenched in fuel, but made multiple trips into the burning vehicle to recover others anyway.
 Army officials said he suffered burns over at least 72 percent of his body.